flipacholas/Architecture-of-consoles/articles/playstation.md

 4. With no CD inserted, the CPU will open the memory card manager, the user is now in control.
     1. Inside the manager there's an option to open the CD audio player.

+---

+## Games

-Games have all the facilities that the CD medium provides: Large storage (640 MB), good audio quality and a 'not-so-slow' read speed thanks to the 2x drive.
+Programs have all the facilities that the CD medium provides: Large storage (640 MB), good audio quality and a 'not-so-slow' read speed thanks to the 2x drive.

 Additionally, there are two I/O ports (**Serial** and **Parallel**) available for add-ons.
 However, these were removed in later revisions of the console due to lack of adoption and the fact that they could potentially be used to crack the copy protection system.

+#### Development ecosystem

-The SDK provided C libraries which used **BIOS routines** to access the hardware.
+The official SDK provided C libraries which used **BIOS routines** to access the hardware.
 This is the main factor that helped to emulate the PS1 on a wide range of platforms.

 Along with the SDK, Sony also distributed specialised hardware like the **DTL-H2000**, a dual-slot ISA card containing the internals and I/O of the PS1, plus extra circuitry for debugging purposes.
 The board has access to the host's hard drive and can execute PS1 software without restrictions.
 Software and drivers used to communicate with the card ran on PCs with Windows 3.1 or 95.